TheOdinProject/curriculum/ruby_programming/testing_with_rspec/test_driven_development.md

 2. For a more rounded take, consider DHH's ["TDD is Dead.
 Long Live Testing"](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html), which sparked controversial conversations on what TDD is, what it has become, and what it should be.

 </div>

+### Knowledge Check

+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- <a class="knowledge-check-link" href="https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/test-driven-development#what-is-test-driven-development">What is the "red-green-refactor" cycle?</a>
+- <a class="knowledge-check-link" href="https://thoughtbot.com/blog/rails-test-types-and-the-testing-pyramid#unit-tests">What is the difference between unit and integration tests?</a>
+- <a class="knowledge-check-link" href="https://www.madetech.com/blog/9-benefits-of-test-driven-development">How does TDD help in code refactoring?</a>